-Unfairly, Macarons get such bad press about being difficult to make.
-They may not be the easiest, but seriously, they are not so bad, as you can see in the following recipe.
+Unfairly, macarons -- not macaroons -- get such bad press about being difficult to make.
+While they may not be the easiest thing to make, they really aren't too bad, as you will see in the following recipe.
 You just need to bear a few points in mind and before you know it, you will be creating perfect macarons every time.

-If you are a little unsteady with a piping bag, is best to either create a template on greaseproof paper or buy a specially designed silicon macaron mat if you want even sized macarons.
-My favourite comes from Lakeland in the UK.
+If you happen to be a little unsteady with a piping bag, no worries!
+We recommend creating a template on greaseproof paper, or buying a specially designed silicon macaron mat, if you want even sized macarons.

 - Small pinch salt